 TYPES OF EQUITY RELEASE & LATER LIFE LENDING PRODUCTS

-It’s important to understand that Equity Release is NOT a “one size fits all” product and the reason for considering Equity Release will be a major factor in deciding upon which Equity Release product will provide the best solution for your needs.
+Equity Release is NOT a “one size fits all” product, and the reason for you considering Equity Release will be a major factor in deciding upon which Equity Release product will provide the best solution for your needs.

 Our mission is to help you understand how Equity Release can provide an innovative solution to your particular financial needs and requirements.

-If you later decide to move house the mortgage can be transferred to a new property subject to the lender’s criteria at the time.
+If you later decide to move house the mortgage can be transferred (“ported”) to a new property subject to the lender’s criteria at the time.
+In short, porting is not a guarantee of a future mortgage on moving house, it simply means that the interest rate and current balance can be transferred provided you are accepted for the new mortgage.

 You remain responsible for the maintenance and upkeep of the property at all times.